Hardwood Floor Installers • Engineered & Solid Wood • Vancouver

 Do hardwood floors need acclimation before installation?

-Can you install hardwood in Vancouver condos?
+Can you install hardwood flooring in Vancouver condos?

 Is engineered hardwood better than solid hardwood for condos?